 Dr. Zenon Medina-Cetina

-Associate Professor, Civil, Petroleum, and Ocean Engineering at Texas A&M University
+Associate Professor, Civil, Petroleum, Ocean Engineering, and Geography at Texas A&M University

 Dr. Medina-Cetina is Associate Professor in the Zachry Department of Civil Engineering, Harold Vance Department of Petroleum Engineering, and Ocean Engineering at Texas A&M University, where he leads the Stochastic Geomechanics Laboratory @SGLtamu (2008 - Present).
 He is a Civil Engineer from the Universidad Autonoma de Yucatan UADY Mexico (Soil Dynamics, 1994), and a Master of Engineering from the Universidad Nacional Autonoma de Mexico UNAM (Geostatistics, 1996).
 Dr. Medina-Cetina obtained a Masters of Science and a Philosophy Doctorate at The Johns Hopkins University (Stochastic Mechanics, 2001- 2006).
 He held a dual appointment at the Norwegian Geotechnical Institute NGI in Oslo Norway (2006 - 2008), in the International Centre for Geohazards ICG and in the Computational Geomechanics Division CGD.
 His research and consulting interests in Offshore Site Investigation and Geotechnics include System's Mapping of Risk, Reliability and Sensibility Analysis; Probabilistic Site Characterization; and Uncertainty Quantification of Multi-Physics Geomechanical Processes.
 He was elected twice Chair of the SUT's Offshore Site Investigation and Geotechnics committee (OSIG), where under his leadership set OSIG's Vision and Mission, while working together with the most recognized leaders in Geology, Geophysics, Geotechnical Engineering, Geomatics, Metocean, and Marine Archaeology in the USA.
 Currently, he is Chair & President of the Society for Underwater Technology in the US (SUT-US).